Vacuum sewer

 A vacuum sewer or pneumatic sewer system is a method of transporting sewage from its source to a sewage treatment plant.
 It maintains a partial vacuum, with an air pressure below atmospheric pressure inside the pipe network and vacuum station collection vessel.
 Valves open and reseal automatically when the system is used, so differential pressure can be maintained without expending much energy pumping.
 A single central vacuum station can collect the wastewater of several thousand individual homes, depending on terrain and the local situation.

 Vacuum sewers were first installed in Europe in 1882.
 Dutch engineer Charles Liernur first applied negative pressure drainage to sewers in the second half of the 19th century.
 Technical implementations of vacuum sewerage systems began in 1959 in Sweden.

-Historically, vacuum sewers have been a niche product, used only in trains, airplanes, and flat areas with sandy soils and high ground water tables.
+Historically, vacuum sewers have been a niche product, used only in trains, airplanes, ferries and flat areas with sandy soils and high ground water tables.
 Gravity sewers were used for most applications, because although vacuum sewers were cheaper to install, they were more expensive to maintain.
 In the 20th century, vacuum sewer technology has improved significantly: fault-locating sensors have reduced operation and maintenance costs, and some operators now consider that vacuum sewers can be cheaper to run than conventional gravity sewers.